fxzjshm/simple-radio-telescope-backend/README.md

 Possible future plans include DPDK integration, search of disperse measurements, etc.

 Due to **vendor neutrality** and API complexity,
-[SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API.
+[SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API, Mainly used SYCL implementations are [hipSYCL](https://github.com/illuhad/hipSYCL) and [intel/llvm](https://github.com/intel/llvm/).
-Although say so, currently only CPU (OpenMP, on AMD64), ROCm and CUDA backends are tested, due to limited device types available; another backend is working-in-progress.
-Mainly used SYCL implementations are [hipSYCL](https://github.com/illuhad/hipSYCL) and [intel/llvm](https://github.com/intel/llvm/)
+Tested setups are listed below.

-> It is noticed that there has been a tendency to equate GPU with CUDA, especially in HPC and AI.
+> It is noticed that there has been a tendency to equate GPGPU with CUDA, especially in HPC and AI.
-> It must be emphasized that GPU != CUDA, there do exist other vendors that should not be neglected.
+> It must be emphasized that GPGPU != CUDA, although GPGPU is first developed by NVIDIA, for now there do exist other vendors that should not be neglected.

 Name of this project is inspired by SDDM: Simple Desktop Display Manager.